wakingweb/minxtape/Readme.md

 * create mixes by uploading files (mp3/m4a/ogg)
 * drag-and-drop re-orderding of songs
+* auto-fills track title as "Song - Artist" from uploaded file metadata
 * upload album art (mix tape background)
 * skip to song by clicking on song title
 * facebook authentication